linux-china/dotenvx-rs/README.md

 dotenvx Rust CLI is almost a drop-in replacement for the original [dotenvx CLI](https://dotenvx.com/), with some differences:

-- Smaller and faster and written in Rust: the `dotenvx` executable is only 3MB.
+- Smaller and faster and written in Rust: the `dotenvx` executable is only 4MB.
+- Global keys store: `$HOME/.dotenvx/.env.keys.json` to prevent AI Agent to scan `.env.keys` file in the project directory.
+- Spring Boot support: dotenvx CLI can read `application.properties` and spring profile.
 - Global `--profile` as first citizen to make it easy to manage different environments
-- Global private key management: Use `dotenvx init --global` to create a global `$HOME/.env.keys` file and manage private keys for different environments by profile style.
-- Add `init` sub command to create `.env` and `.env.keys` file
-- Add `diff` sub command to compare keys from all .env files
-- Easy integration for Rust CLIs to load encrypted .env files
+- More smaller features
 - No ext sub command

 ### Migrated to dotenvx CLI

-If you have .env files already, you just run `dotenvx init`, and dotenvx CLI will create `.env.keys` file and update .env file with new public key.
+If you have .env files already, you just run `dotenvx init`, and dotenvx CLI will create `.env.keys` file and update .env file with a new public key.

 # .env file specification

-Every .env file has three sections: metadata(front matter), public key and environment variables.
+Every .env file has three sections: metadata (front matter), public key, and environment variables.

 Example as following: